wilecoyote2015/Swytch/readme.md

 # Usage
 See https://github.com/davatorium/rofi for the general usage of rofi.
-In a nutshell, simply select the desired Window using the arrow keys or by typing a part of it's name.
+In a nutshell, simply select the desired Window using the arrow keys or by typing a part of it's name and press enter.
 The window list has the form:
 ```
 [Workpace name][* if window is active] [window name] [window id]